andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players departed from Tser Pool that morning, they arrive in Vallaki at dusk.

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is visibly traveling with the party, add:
+If [[Non-Player Characters#Iván Kolyanovich|Iván]] is visibly traveling with the party, add:

-<div class="description"><p>Some of them regard Ireena with dull recognition, but none lift a hand in greeting or make any gesture of warmth.</p></div>
+<div class="description"><p>Some of them regard Iván with dull recognition, but none lift a hand in greeting or make any gesture of warmth.</p></div>

 This area, the Morning Gate, is largely as described in <span class="citation">Town Gates (p.
 95)</span>.
 The tents are a camp of Barovian refugees, housing those who survived the trek from the village of Barovia in the wake of Strahd's siege.
 ### The Refugee Camp
-If she is with the party, [[Non-Player Characters#Ireena Kolyana|Ireena]] is heartbroken and enraged at the sight of the refugee camp.
-She suggests that she meet with the refugees while the players find lodging in town, and promises to join the players later.
-The players can dissuade her with a successful DC 10 Charisma (Persuasion) check.
-Otherwise, Ireena approaches one of the cookfires, either alone or—if the players have insisted on joining her—with company.
+If he is with the party, [[Non-Player Characters#Iván Kolyanovich|Iván]] is heartbroken and enraged at the sight of the refugee camp.
+He suggests that he meet with the refugees while the players find lodging in town, and promises to join the players later.
+The players can dissuade him with a successful DC 10 Charisma (Persuasion) check.
+Otherwise, Iván approaches one of the cookfires, either alone or—if the players have insisted on joining him—with company.

 The members of the refugee camp, which include Emeric, a melancholy older man, and Magda, a grief-stricken young woman, can share the following information: